orbitalteapot/OpenAudible-BookOrganizer/README.md

 Make sure that your audio files have this metadata properly set for the script to work effectively.

-The script is copying the files from the source to t
+The script copies the files from the source to the destination, so no data will be lost if something goes wrong.